codenotary/codenotary.io/pages/careers/growth_hacker.md

 - Exchange ideas/data/feedback with other departments (Product, marketing, top management) in order to present results and make the product more user-centric
 - Collaborate with the website development and other marketing content creation
 - Promote digital presence, through writing content, engaging with people and communities online, etc.
-- Drive traffic to your website, landing pages, social media, apps…
+- Drive traffic to our website, landing pages, social media, apps…
 - Apply conversion rate optimization (CRO) principles and hacks
 - Work on a lean startup process
 - Work with the AARRR Sales Metrics Diagram
 - Prioritize and optimize growth channels
 - Scale and Automate the growth processes
 - Implement the PR strategy

 ## What you bring

+- Outstanding editing and copywriting skills, we’ll ask to see many samples
 - Clear understanding of data, analytics, metrics and statistics
-- Knowledge about referral marketing and ability to create viral growth
+- Deep knowledge of referral marketing and ability to create viral growth
 - Social skills and understanding of user’s behavior
 - Great customer relations skills and focus on customer experience
-- Experience in building and optimizing landing pages, conversion rate optimization, and A/B Testing
+- Experience in building and optimizing landing pages, conversion rate optimization, and A/B-testing
-- Experience in Data Tracking & Analytics
+- 3 years of experience in Data Tracking & Analytics
 - Experience in web scraping for the collection of potential leads or growth opportunity
-- Experience in Acquisition Marketing (Social, Search, Content, Email, etc.)
+- 7 years of experience in Acquisition Marketing (Social, Search, Content, Email, etc.)
-- Editing and copywriting skills
-- Knowledge about both inbound and outbound marketing
+- Outstanding knowledge about both inbound and outbound marketing
-- Experience with growth hackings tools such as Optimizely for A/B Testing, email marketing campaigns tools, CRM platforms, and automate workflows…
+- 5 years of Experience with growth hackings tools such as Optimizely for A/B Testing, email marketing campaigns tools, CRM platforms, and automate workflows...

 ## What is nice to have